The BEST art supplies for preschoolers plus The Artful Parent’s favorite art tools and craft materials to get started creating at home!

 Art Supplies for Preschoolers

 Preschool-aged children are old enough to start using watercolor palettes as well.
-Of course, neon colors are always a hit, but how about adding a multicultural palette to your collection as well?
+Of course, neon colors are always a hit too!

 Oil pastels should be a staple in any art cabinet.
 We love their bright colors, and they’re perfect for using in combination with other art supplies (watercolor resist is an all-time favorite for this age group!).